-Dobson was declared bankrupt in 1861.
+Dobson was declared bankrupt again in 1861.
 One of the trustees of the estate was George Bassett (1818 – 1886), confectioner of Sheffield.

 The business was taken over by Henry Dobson Jacobson (1867 – 1961), grandson of Joseph Dobson, in 1889.

 Premises had been established at London as well as Liverpool by 1924.

 A disused tram depot on Whitefield Road, Liverpool was acquired and converted into a factory in 1926.
 The new factory adjoined the Franklin Place site.

 Barker & Dobson had a authorised share capital of £500,000 by 1928.
-There were factories at Franklin Place and Whitefield Road.
-There were branches in Manchester and Birmingham.
-Over 1,200 people were employed.
+The business employed over 1,200 people.

-P I Jacobson died in 1961 with a gross estate of £353,003.
+P I Jacobson died with a gross estate of £353,003 in 1961.
 H D Jacobson also died in 1961 with a gross estate of £865,359.

 Scribbans-Kemp changed its name to S K Holdings in the early 1970s.

 Barker & Dobson distributed Ferrero products such as Tic-Tacs for the British market from 1974.

-Only Bury and Nelson, both in Lancashire, remained as large factories within the firm.
+Only Bury and Nelson remained as large factories within the company.
 There were also smaller factories in Dundee and east London.